 Metaphase of meiosis one begins after crossing over occurs.
 During this phase, the mitotic spindle grabs the chromosomes and begins pulling on them, moving them towards the metaphase plate in the center of the cell.
 This is very similar to the positioning of the chromosomes in mitosis, but unlike mitosis, the chromosomes are linked to the microtubules from only one pole of the spindle.
 As a result, each half of the chromosome is bound to microtubules from one pole, and thus the homologous chromosome pairs are prepared for separation, instead of individual chromosomes.
 The orientation of the homologous chromosome pairs is essentially random, much like crossing over.

 During anaphase one, the homologs that lined up on the metaphase plate in the previous phase are pulled apart by the mitotic spindle.
-After being separated the spindle they are pulled to opposite poles of the cell.
+After being separated by the spindle, they are pulled to opposite poles of the cell.
 The sister chromatids are not separated by the spindle, staying together.

 During telophase, the chromosomes that were pulled apart complete their journey to opposite ends of the cell.
 Whether or not the nuclear membrane (which degraded during the previous steps) reforms during telophase one is dependent upon the type of cell in question, as some organisms de-condense the chromosomes and reform the membrane during telophase Ione, while other organisms don’t.
 It isn’t strictly necessary to reform the membrane because the cells will proceed through another round of division in meiosis II.
 Cytokinesis, the process that divides one cell into two cells, typically starts during this phase and creates two haploid cells.